ids/cluster-builder/docs/kubernetes-iscsi-storage.md

         kubectl get pv
         kubectl apply -f iscsi-bench-job.yml

-Once your pod is running and you see the the PVCs are showinf as __bound__, your `kubeadm` cluster is ready to use iSCSI PVC provisioning and storage.
+Once the pod is running and the the PVCs are showing as __bound__, the `kubeadm` cluster is ready to use iSCSI PVC provisioning and storage.

 Enjoy :)

 ## Viewing the Targetd PVC Volumes

-On the __Targetd Storage Appliance__ you can view the allocated volumes using the `targetcli ls` command (as root).
+On the __Targetd Storage Appliance__ view the allocated volumes using the `targetcli ls` command (as root).

 ![Targetd targetcli ls example](images/targetcli-ls-example.png)